How Many Experiments to Run?

 Using multiples of number of parameters.
 It is good practice for number of experiments to be a multiple of the possible values of number of parameters.
 This ensures that each parameter is tested the same number of times.

-Using the same example of 4 ligands, 3 solvents, 2 bases and 2 concentrations, a good number of experiments could be 12, or better 24.
+Using the same example of 4 ligands, 3 solvents, 2 bases and 2 concentrations, a good number of experiments could be 12, or 24.

 Rule of thumb.
 The table below summarizes common number of experiments for different numbers of parameters and values.